riccardoperra/better-comments-for-github/README.md

 ## 🚀 Features

-- ✅ **WYSIWYG Markdown Editor**: Replace GitHub's native comment box with a visual Markdown editor powered by ProseMirror, providing a rich editing experience while writing Markdown.
+- ✅ **WYSIWYG Markdown Editor**: Replace all GitHub's native comment box with a visual Markdown editor powered by ProseMirror, providing a rich editing experience while writing Markdown.
 - ✅ **GitHub Node Support**: Full support for GitHub-specific nodes like alerts, tables, lists, and more.
 - ✅ **Slash Commands & Toolbar**: Quickly insert elements and formatting with slash commands and a customizable toolbar.
 - ✅ **Code Blocks with Syntax Highlighting**: Write code blocks in any language with proper syntax highlighting for improved readability.